AckerlyXu/heima/articles/documentdb/documentdb-create-mongodb-account.md

-<properties
+---
-    pageTitle="Create a DocumentDB account for use with MongoDB apps | Azure" description="Use this tutorial to learn how to create a DocumentDB account with protocol support for MongoDB, now available for preview." keywords="mongodb apps, mongodb app"
+title: Create a DocumentDB account for use with MongoDB apps | Azure
+description: Use this tutorial to learn how to create a DocumentDB account with protocol support for MongoDB, now available for preview.
-    services="documentdb"
-    author="AndrewHoh"
-    manager="jhubbard"
-    editor=""
-    documentationcenter="" />
-<tags
-    ms.assetid="413f3ae1-a68e-43be-b0d7-fa2987644f3e"
-    ms.service="documentdb"
-    ms.workload="data-services"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="11/24/2016"
-    wacn.date=""
-    ms.author="anhoh" />
+keywords: mongodb apps, mongodb app
+services: documentdb
+author: AndrewHoh
+manager: jhubbard
+editor: ''
+documentationcenter: ''

+ms.assetid: 413f3ae1-a68e-43be-b0d7-fa2987644f3e
+ms.service: documentdb
+ms.workload: data-services
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 11/24/2016
+wacn.date: ''
+ms.author: anhoh
+---

 # Create a DocumentDB account for use with MongoDB apps
 DocumentDB databases can now be used as the data store for apps written for MongoDB.
 To use this functionality, you need an Azure account and a DocumentDB account.
 This tutorial walks you through the process of creating a DocumentDB account for use with MongoDB apps.

 ## Prerequisite
 An Azure account.
-If you don't have an Azure account, create a [Azure account](/pricing/1rmb-trial/) now.
+If you don't have an Azure account, create a [Azure account](https://www.azure.cn/pricing/1rmb-trial/) now.
 ## Create a DocumentDB account

 1. In an internet browser, sign in to the [Azure Portal](https://portal.azure.cn).